newjersey/dol-mcnj-main/decision_log.md

 will be handing over this code to another person to maintain in the next few months, this is intended to provide as much context as possible into why things were decided at the time.

+### 2020-08-13

+Working on [#174302410](https://www.pivotaltracker.com/story/show/174302410) to add the list of in-demand careers.

+The data on in-demand SOCs and CIPs came in a spreadsheet that was not designed to be exported into a CSV.
+In a previous story ([#173594867](https://www.pivotaltracker.com/story/show/173594867) to show an in-demand tag), we had to manually do some spreadsheet magic to get a list of in-demand CIPs to save in a table.

+Now, we need to also know which SOCs are in-demand.
+The issue at hand here is how to add the In-Demand SOC data into the database.

+#### Option A

+We could do a bit more spreadsheet magic to get a list of in-demand SOCs, and create a new database table called `indemandsocs` or something, and insert the data there.

+#### Option B

+We could do a bit more spreadsheet magic to get a list of in-demand SOCs, and then combine this with the existing `indemandcips` table (using the crosswalk table) to get a single table holding all the in-demand data.

+#### Tradeoffs

+Option A is cleaner and simpler, and follows the same pattern we've used so far where we just create a table directly from a CSV without much change.

+Option B consolidates information because why have 2 separate tables holding in-demand information - not to mention that we also have the `soccipcrosswalk` table that maps between the two.
+So if anything, all we really need is the list of in-demand SOCs, and the in-demand CIPs can be programmatically determined using the crosswalk.

+#### Decision

+Option A.

+It's simpler and cleaner, and less work.
+So far, nothing indicates that an extra table will be harder to maintain, and this is less complexity to get the data into the app.

+If it ever becomes an issue to keep in-demand CIPs and in-demand SOCs in different tables, it would be easy to adjust in the future.
+But for now, there's no reason to take on the complexity of combining them.

 ### 2020-08-12

 Working on [#174279670](https://www.pivotaltracker.com/story/show/174279670) to update ETPL data (programs